Let us learn about Device Configuration Profile Settings View-Intune Troubleshooting. I stumbled across another useful Intune troubleshooting option.

 The second option is to view it from Device configuration profiles blade.
 But both of the options will give you the same data.

 - Intune Troubleshooting blade —–> Device Configuration

 - Intune Device Configuration blade —–> Device Status

-Where to start checking Device Configuration Profile Settings view?
+Where to start checking the Device Configuration Profile Settings view?

-The following steps will help you to get the details of Intune profile settings policies?
-This blade helped me several times to troubleshoot and drill down into the issue.
+The following steps will help you get the details of Intune profile settings policies?
+This blade helped me troubleshoot and drill down into the issue several times.

 - Log in to the Azure portal – http://portal.azure.com